Kounston

 The above map shows where the proposed C & O Railroad and bridge were to be built in 1873.

-Plans Drawn for Offical Site
+Plans Drawn for Official Site

 Rufus Cook was commissioned to draw plans for the new railroad bridge.
 He was instructed to connect areas between Huntington, WV., across the Ohio River to lead straight into the present village of Chesapeake, in Lawrence County, Ohio.
 Of course, that property located in Ohio was now owned by C. P. Huntington.